When: 7 June 2017 Time: 8 a.m.

 Access to the New Zealand commemorations is not balloted – they are open to anyone wishing to commemorate New Zealand’s military service during the First World War regardless of nationality.

 For both New Zealand services there will be security screening in place.
-As such, we ask the public to please arrive early, with a view to being in place at the Cemetery by 7.30am (for the National Service) and 7pm (for the Sunset Ceremony).
+As such, we ask the public to please arrive early, with a view to being in place in the Cemetery by 7.30am (for the National Service) and at the Battlefield Memorial by 7pm (for the Sunset Ceremony).
+Security screening for the National Service will close at 7.45am.
+Anyone arriving after this time will not be allowed access to the service.
+Screening will open at 6.30am.

 Frequently Asked Questions